Zenb0t/frontend-recipes/README.md

 ### Prerequisites

-To set up this project you must have npm and install the dependencies.
+To set up this project you must have npm and install the project dependencies.
 * npm
   ```sh
   npm install npm@latest -g
   ```

 ### Installation

-_Below is an example of how you can instruct your audience on installing and setting up your app.
-This template doesn't rely on any external dependencies or services._

 1. Clone the repo
    ```sh